-As well as setting out what should happen when someone is sick, including reporting requirements, such procedures set out what will happen when absence levels have begun to cause concern to school management, which is the aspect most likely to cause concern to NEU members.
-In many cases this will arise when a particular ‘trigger point’, in terms of number of periods of absence or total days’ absence over a set period, has been reached.
+Absence monitoring/management procedures setting out what should happen when someone is sick, including reporting requirements.
+However, such procedures also set out what will happen when absence levels have begun to cause concern to school management, which is the aspect most likely to cause concern to NEU members.
+In many cases, this will arise when a particular ‘trigger point’, in terms of number of periods of absence or total days’ absence over a set period, has been reached.

 For many years successive governments have been pursuing initiatives aimed at reducing absence rates across the whole of the public sector.
 This emphasis has led to the introduction of absence monitoring procedures in the vast majority of local authorities and academy trusts.

 The NEU does not accept that widespread abuse of sick leave arrangements is taking place in schools and colleges, and does not, therefore, consider that there are good reasons for the introduction of absence monitoring procedures in these settings.
 In order to protect members, however, the NEU will seek to ensure that the procedures used are agreed with the NEU and applied as fairly as possible.